travigd/WebIO.jl/docs/src/index.md

 Note that this is just a translation and not compilation.
 The variables and functions you reference in a `@js` function must be defined in the JavaScript context it will run in (and need not be defined in Julia).

-So, to sum it up, here are the 2 ways you can add an event listener:
+So, to sum it up, here are the two ways you can add an event listener:

 ```julia
 dom"div"("show my messages",